Opportunities for Junior Hunters & Trappers

 The goal of the deer, turkey, pheasant, and waterfowl youth hunts and the Mentored Youth Hunter and Trapper Program is to sustain hunting and trapping participation and its associated recreational and wildlife conservation benefits, but the ultimate goal is the passing down of tradition, knowledge, and experiences from one generation to the next, and spending quality time with friends and family outdoors.

-DEC is once again providing a special Youth Firearms Deer Hunt over the 3-day Columbus Day weekend, October 11-13, 2014.
+DEC offers a special Youth Firearms Deer Hunt over the 3-day Columbus Day weekend each October.
 Junior hunters (ages 14-15) will be eligible to take 1 deer with a firearm during this season.

 DEC established a special youth hunt for turkeys in spring 2004.
 More than 5,000 junior hunters have taken to the woods each year with their adult companions to take advantage of this special opportunity.